2ion/lua-xattr/README.md

 #lua-xattr

+*PARTIAL IMPLEMENTATION*

 A library for getting and setting extended file attributes on Linux.
 It makes the setxattr/getxattr/listxattr function family from libattr available in Lua.

-The project's home is at https://github.com/2ion/lxattr.
+The project's home is at https://github.com/2ion/lua-xattr

 #Building